ericaosta/alagant/factor1.md

 ```

 ### 1.1 Web scraping and data cleaning

+Access  [CMMI Institute, Published Appraisal Results](https://cmmiinstitute.com/pars/?StateId=c2c50afd-1884-4a85-9665-57d0a50a0e1c&PageNumber=1&Handler=ApplyFilters) and scrape pages 1 through 1913 that correspond to all appraisals published to-date.

 ```{r }
 # Scrape whole item-card data from all pages; separate into 500 pages at the time so code runs faster
 itemcard_1_500 <- lapply(paste0('https://cmmiinstitute.com/pars/?StateId=33296d0d-c5c5-4d47-b36b-c692d73a5ab7&PageNumber=', 1:500),